Procedures

 What Happens After Eyelid Surgery?

 Some swelling and bruising will occur immediately after surgery with minimal discomfort.
-Dr. Maas will focus on helping you stay ahead of what he calls the “dryness curve” to ensure your comfort after your procedure.
-His experience has shown that patients that maintain moisture in the eyes during the healing process tend to have a quicker and more comfortable recovery.
-He provides both ointments and drops to be used as directed, encouraging patients to use the products as often as possible to combat the dryness that is common after surgery.
-In addition, he advised patients to restrict their time staring at a computer screen or television during the early days of recovery, since these activities can also contribute to excess dryness.
+Dr. Maas will focus on helping you stay ahead of the "dryness curve" to ensure your comfort after your procedure.
+His experience has shown that patients who maintain moisture in the eyes during the healing process tend to have a quicker and more comfortable recovery.
+He provides both ointments and drops to be used as directed, encouraging patients to use the products as often as possible to combat the common dryness after surgery.

+In addition, he advised patients to restrict their time staring at a computer screen or television during the early days of recovery since these activities can also contribute to excess dryness.
 Icing and elevation during the first few days are also recommended to manage swelling and increase your comfort level.

-Patients are usually able to return to normal activities within a week or less after eyelid surgery if they follow all their post-operative instructions carefully.
-By that time, swelling and bruising should be minimal and easily concealed under makeup.
-It is essential to protect your eyes from sunlight during the recovery period as well, to prevent irritation or damage to the delicate skin around the eyes as they heal.
+Patients can usually return to normal activities within a week or less after eyelid surgery if they carefully follow all their post-operative instructions.
+By then, swelling and bruising should be minimal and easily concealed under makeup.
+Protecting your eyes from sunlight during the recovery period is essential to prevent irritation or damage to the delicate skin around the eyes as they heal.

 Blepharoplasty (Eyelid Surgery) or a Brow Lift - Which is Best for Sagging Eyelids?

-Every patient needs to have their surgeon evaluate their brow position and their eyelid skin redundancy before deciding on the right procedure for their needs.
-In general terms, most people concerned about saggy eyelids would benefit from blepharoplasty, and patients in their 40s, 50s and beyond would benefit most from a combination of the procedures.
+Patients must have their surgeon evaluate their brow position and eyelid skin redundancy before deciding on the proper procedure.
+Generally, most people concerned about saggy eyelids would benefit from blepharoplasty, and patients in their 40s, 50s, and beyond would benefit most from a combination of the procedures.
+Eyelid surgery is a relatively simple outpatient procedure with very little recovery time.
+At the same time, a brow lift performed with Dr. Maas's endoscopic technique also takes around an hour but involves more bruising and swelling and a week of recovery.

 No. Dark circles are mainly caused by chronic edema, which this procedure does not address.
 Some patients confuse dark circles with the shadows created by deep eye bags, which will see some improvements after blepharoplasty.

-Schedule Consultation
+Schedule a Consultation